digital-asset/daml/docs/source/app-dev/bindings-ts/index.rst

 .. _typescript:

-The JavaScript client libraries allow to easily build frontend applications that interact with the :ref:`HTTP JSON API service <json-api>`.
+The JavaScript client libraries allow you to easily build frontend applications that interact with the :ref:`HTTP JSON API service <json-api>`.

 To quickly build a prototype or an application with relatively simple requirements, these libraries can dramatically reduce the time necessary to develop a full-stack application by abstracting away implementation details.